cajohare/HowToMakeAPlot/README.md

 The repository focuses around specific examples of how to improve plots using Matplotlib.
 Click on any of the examples below to go to a jupyter notebook, or browse some in the /code folder.
 Most of the examples are made up, however they are inspired by the types of plots that people make in particle physics.

 The slides to accompany this lecture can be found [here](slides) in both pdf and keynote formats.
 Reading them is probably important to get the context behind why I made this repository.
-In the talk I went through some motivation behind making good plots, give some general design advice and highlight some common pitfalls, before going through a few specific tips for making good-looking figures using Matplotlib.
+In the talk I went through some motivation behind making good plots, gave some general design advice and highlighted some common pitfalls, before going through a few specific tips for making good-looking figures using Matplotlib.

 Please contact me at ciaran.ohare@sydney.edu.au if you have any questions, or spot any errors.